viktorvan/viktorvan.github.io/_posts/2019-03-12-domain-modeling-with-fsharp.markdown

 The constructors are marked as private, so you cannot create the types without calling the `create` functions.

 We also want some wrapper type to prevent users from making mistakes like mixing up strings and passing a us a NoneEmptyString that isn't an Email.
-Or to mixup the different type of dates that we use to indicate if a customer has accepted GDPR, checked in, etc.
+Or to mixup the different type of dates that we use to indicate if a customer has accepted GDPR, checked in, etc[^2].

 ```fsharp
 type Email = Email of NoneEmptyString